-The Health Committee, a statutory Committee of the Council, is one of three Practice Committees.
-The Health Committee considers cases where it appears that a dental professional’s fitness to practise is impaired by a physical or mental health condition.
+The Health Committee is a statutory Committee of the Council.
+It is one of three Practice Committees.
+The Health Committee considers cases where it appears that a dental professional’s ability to practise is effected by a physical or mental health condition.

 In the interests of public accountability, hearings before the Health Committee are generally open to the public.
-They may, however, be heard in private where the interests of the parties or the protection of the personal life of the registrant so requires, or if the Committee considers that publicity would prejudice the interests of justice.
+They may, however, be exceptions such as:

 The current guidance in use for Practice Committees is the Guidance for the Practice Committees - including Sanctions Guidance (328.9 KB, PDF)